chaluvadis/bamboo-card-task/README.md

 ### 3. Enhanced HttpClient Configuration
 - `HttpClient` is dynamically configured using the provider-specific `ExchangeRateApiUrl`.
 - Logs the provider name, configuration section, and base address during setup for better observability.
+- **Resilience:** Uses Polly to add both retry (with exponential backoff) and circuit breaker policies to all outgoing HTTP requests.
+This ensures:
+  - Automatic retries for transient errors.
+  - Circuit breaker pattern: after 5 consecutive failures, requests are blocked for 30 seconds to prevent overloading the external API and to allow recovery.
+  - All resilience logic is configured in `Configuration/HttpClientConfiguration.cs` and is applied transparently to all service calls.

 ### Example `appsettings.json`
 ```json